rust-lang/cargo/src/doc/src/reference/config.md

 Extra command-line flags to pass to `rustdoc`.
 The value may be an array of strings or a space-separated string.

-There are three mutually exclusive sources of extra flags.
+There are four mutually exclusive sources of extra flags.
 They are checked in order, with the first one being used:

 1. `CARGO_ENCODED_RUSTDOCFLAGS` environment variable.
 2. `RUSTDOCFLAGS` environment variable.
+3. All matching `target.<triple>.rustdocflags` config entries joined together.
-3. `build.rustdocflags` config value.
+4. `build.rustdocflags` config value.

 Additional flags may also be passed with the [`cargo rustdoc`] command.

+> **Caution**: Due to the low-level nature of passing flags directly to the
+> compiler, this may cause a conflict with future versions of Cargo which may
+> issue the same or similar flags on its own which may interfere with the
+> flags you specify.
+This is an area where Cargo may not always be backwards
+> compatible.

 #### `build.incremental`
 * Type: bool